Science Research at OES

 - Environmental Citizenship Activity

-- Aerospace Team (see photo below)
+- Aerospace Team

 Annual Aardvark Science Exposition

-OES engages experts from the Portland area as volunteers to “judge” the Expo so that all students experience what it means to defend their work and communicate their process.
+OES engages experts from the Portland area to “judge” the Expo so all students experience what it means to defend their work and communicate their process.
 Each year, there are an average of 75 judges for a student-judge ratio of 3:1, so that each student has ample time for connection with and feedback from professionals from their field of study.
 Judges hold either a master or doctoral degree in science, math, or engineering, and often include OES parents and alumni.

-Examples of Research Topics
+Examples of Research Topics:

 - Animal Sciences